nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 Note the `CnmResponse` state defined in the `.tf` workflow definition above configures `$.exception` to be passed to the `CnmResponse` Lambda keyed under `config.WorkflowException`.
 This is required for the `CnmResponse` code to deliver a failure response.

-To test the failure scenario, send a record missing the `collection` key.
+To test the failure scenario, send a record missing the `product.name` key.

 ---